Electronic cigarette: Society and culture

 Consumers have shown passionate support for e-cigarettes that other nicotine replacement products did not receive.
 They have a mass appeal that could challenge combustible tobacco's market position.

 By 2013, a subculture had emerged calling itself "the vaping community".
 Members often see e-cigarettes as a safer alternative to smoking, and some view it as a hobby.
 The online forum E-Cig-Reviews.com was one of the first major communities.
 It and other online forums, such as UKVaper.org, were where the hobby of modding started.
 There are also groups on Facebook and Reddit.
 Online forums based around modding have grown in the vaping community.

 Vapers embrace activities associated with e-cigarettes and sometimes evangelise for them.
 E-cigarette companies have a substantial online presence, and there are many individual vapers who blog and tweet about e-cigarette related products.
 A 2014 Postgraduate Medical Journal editorial said vapers "also engage in grossly offensive online attacks on anyone who has the temerity to suggest that ENDS are anything other than an innovation that can save thousands of lives with no risks".

 Contempt for Big Tobacco is part of vaping culture.
-A 2014 review stated that tobacco and e-cigarette companies interact with consumers for their policy agenda.
+Tobacco and e-cigarette companies interact with consumers for their policy agenda.
 The companies use websites, social media, and marketing to get consumers involved in opposing bills that include e-cigarettes in smoke-free laws.
 This is similar to tobacco industry activity going back to the 1980s.
 These approaches were used in Europe to minimize the EU Tobacco Products Directive in October 2013.
 Grassroots lobbying also influenced the Tobacco Products Directive decision.
 Tobacco companies have worked with organizations conceived to promote e-cigarette use, and these organizations have worked to hamper legislation intended at restricting e-cigarette use.